-Together with the tide gauge observations, we used SSHA time series which are reconstructions of sea-level based on statistical processing of tide gauges and satellite altimetry observations to achieve a longer temporal coverage than provided by the satellite data alone.
-This reconstruction spans the period covering from 1950 to 2008.
-To reconstruct sea-level fields, satellite altimetry derived cyclostationary empirical orthogonal functions are combined with tide gauge observations.
-This reconstructed sea-level data was obtained from Jet Propulsion Laboratory (JPL) Physical Oceanography Distributed Active Archive Center (PO.DAAC) and developed by the University of Colorado (Hamlington et al., 2011).
+Together with the tide gauge observations, we used SSHA time series, which are reconstructions of sea level based on the statistical processing of tide gauges and satellite altimetry observations to achieve a longer temporal coverage than provided by the satellite data alone.
+This reconstruction spans the period from 1950 to 2008.
+To reconstruct sea-level fields, satellite-altimetry-derived cyclostationary empirical orthogonal functions are combined with tide gauge observations.
+These reconstructed sea-level data were obtained from the Jet Propulsion Laboratory (JPL) Physical Oceanography Distributed Active Archive Center (PO.DAAC) and developed by the University of Colorado (Hamlington et al., 2011).